Lamden/lamden_link_docs/swapOtherNative2lamden.md

 ### Overview

 Transferring non-native tokens (ex.
-ETH) from either Ethereum (ERC20) or Binance Smart Chain (BEP20) to Lamden is a five step process.
+ETH) from either Ethereum (ERC20) or Binance Smart Chain (BEP20) ➡️ Lamden is a 5️⃣ step process.
 Before starting, you will require:
 * Lamden Wallet, installed and logged in
 * MetaMask Wallet, installed and logged in
 * A small amount of Lamden TAU to cover fees - approximately 5 TAU